nograx/ioBroker.zendure-solarflow/README.md

 ### 1.0.1 (2023-11-03)

 - Fix translationscd so
-- Use 'extendObjectAsync' instead of 'setObjectNotExistsAsync'
+- Use 'extendObject' instead of 'setObjectNotExistsAsync'
 - First official release version

 ### 0.1.0-alpha.2 (2023-10-27)